raystack/raccoon/docs/docs/concepts/architecture.md

 ### Observability Stack

+Raccoon supports [StatsD](https://github.com/statsd/statsd) and [Prometheus](https://prometheus.io/) as telemetry systems.

-Raccoon internally uses [statsd](https://gopkg.in/alexcesaro/statsd.v2) go module client to export metrics in StatsD line protocol format.
-A recommended choice for observability stack would be to host [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) as the receiver of these measurements and export it to [influx](https://www.influxdata.com/get-influxdb/), influx to store the metrics, [grafana](https://grafana.com/) to build dashboards using Influx as the source.
+* **StatsD**: A recommended choice for observability stack would be to host [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) as the receiver of these measurements and export it to [influx](https://www.influxdata.com/get-influxdb/) database for storage, [grafana](https://grafana.com/) to build dashboards using Influx as the source.

+* **Prometheus**: Prometheus operates on a pull model and comes with it's own time-series database.
+You don't need any additional components apart from the prometheus to start collecting and storing metrics.
+[Grafana](https://grafana.com/) can be used to build dashboards using Prometheus as a data source.